 Among those frequent visitors has been the family of Brian Ahakuelo, a once-prominent union leader on the islands.
 However, there may be a problem with some of the travels.
 If a recent 70-count federal indictment in Honolulu is to be believed along with an earlier union investigation, some of the trips were financed with money stolen from his union.

 Ahakuelo, 58, wife Marilyn Ahakuelo, 55, and sister-in-law Jennifer Estencion, 52, all have pleaded not guilty to all the charges, the result of a three-year federal probe.
 Their lawyer promises a vigorous defense.
 The allegations include embezzlement, wire fraud, conspiracy and money laundering.
 Some of the criminal charges carry prison sentences of up to 20 years.

 That makes Ahakuelo and his wife the newest candidates for my list, It Didn’t Stay Here.
 It’s a roster of folks in trouble elsewhere for something that happened in Vegas.
-It’s my rebuttal to “What Happens Here, Stays Here,” the famously cheeky marketing slogan of the Las Vegas Convention and Visitors Bureau.
+It’s my rebuttal to “What Happens Here, Stays Here,” the famously cheeky marketing slogan of the Las Vegas Convention and Visitors Authority.
 The list can be found elsewhere on this page.

 This account is put together from various sources.
 They include the indictment, other official court records, union documents and news accounts going back years in the Hawaii media.